Last updated on February 16, 2026

 Crystal Quarry is a cheap land with a negligible downside.
 You can use it to filter for mana once you have 5 mana plus this card, and with some mana rocks you’ll be able to consistently cast your 5-color commander on curve.
 I’d play this in 4-color+ decks.

-Thriving lands are a cool ETB tapped land that generate two colors of mana, being one on the card and another one from your choice.
-In 2-color decks it’s going to be a dual land of these colors.
-In a Naya deck, Thriving Bluff can be a or land.
-They’re also good to splash a color, since they’ll always add one of your main colors, but can fix your splash if needed to.
+Thriving lands are a cool ETB tapped land that generates two colors of mana, one defined by the card and another one of your choice.
+In 2-color decks, it’s a dual land of these colors.
+In a Naya () deck, Thriving Bluff can be a or land.
+They’re also good to splash a color, since they’ll always add one of your main colors, and can fix your splash if needed.

 The gates from the Commander Legends: Battle for Baldur's Gate collection add the subtype gate to the thriving lands.
 This is strictly better in my opinion, as there’s some incentives to play gates, like with Gates Ablaze or Basilisk's Gate, but hardly any downside.